 President's Commission on the Status of University Women

-In the fall of 2011, President Waded Cruzado announced the formation of the President's Commission on the Status of University Women at Montana State University.
+In the fall of 2011, President Waded Cruzado announced the formation of the President's Commission on the Status of University Women (PCOSUW) at Montana State University.
 The 28-member commission was created to study, evaluate and advise the president on issues related to diversity and gender equity.

 Through meetings each semester, and the monthly meetings of sub-committees, the commission will identify institutional strategies to improve campus climate, alleviate the isolation of women in academic and work units through hiring and retention initiatives, and accommodate the needs of diverse workers.